William Bow Paul

 - William Bow Paul died on 6 January 2015 at age 89 in Georgia.

-- He was buried at Green Meadows Memorial Gardens in Conyers, Rockdale County, Geirgia.
+- He was interred at Green Meadows Memorial Gardens, Conyers, Rockdale County, Geirgia.

 - The following appeared on 10 January 2015 in The Atlanta Journal-Constitution: William B. (Bill) Paul passed away on January 6th of this week.
 He was 89 years old.

 The funeral service will be conducted at the Scot Ward Funeral Home in Conyers, Georgia, at 10:30 a.m. on Monday, January 12th.
 Following the funeral, he will be interred in Green Meadow Memorial Gardens in Conyers.
 The Rev. Powell Woods, Pastor of Our Redeemer Lutheran Church in Solon, Ohio, will preside.

 There will be no formal viewing, but the family will be receiving at the funeral home beginning at 9:30 on Monday.
 If you are moved to send flowers, please consider donating in Bill Paul's name to the Wounded Warrior Project at woundedwarriorproject.org instead.